apache/druid/docs/content/development/extensions-contrib/graphite.md

 ## Introduction

 This extension emits druid metrics to a graphite carbon server.
-Metrics can be sent by using [plaintext](http://graphite.readthedocs.io/en/latest/feeding-carbon.html#the-plaintext-protocol) or [pickle](http://graphite.readthedocs.io/en/latest/feeding-carbon.html#the-pickle-protocol) protocol; the size of the batch is configurable(only pickle protocol).
+Metrics can be sent by using [plaintext](http://graphite.readthedocs.io/en/latest/feeding-carbon.html#the-plaintext-protocol) or [pickle](http://graphite.readthedocs.io/en/latest/feeding-carbon.html#the-pickle-protocol) protocol.
+The pickle protocol is more efficient and supports sending batches of metrics (plaintext protocol send only one metric) in one request; batch size is configurable.

 ## Configuration